Tiago-Minuzzi/dwm/README.md

 dwm (dynamic window manager) is an extremely fast, small, and dynamic window manager for X.

-This build is using dwm version 6.4.
+This build is using dwm version 6.4, and is meant to be run on Arch Linux.

+## Installation

+Clone this repo to `$HOME/.dwm`, enter the directory and run the script `install.sh`.

+Edit `config.mk` to match your local setup (dwm is installed into the `/usr/local` namespace by default).

+**Dependencies**

+- git
+- go
+- yay
+- base-devel

 ## Packages